rickliujh/sms-aichat/README.md

 - Unit test
     - Unit test is placed in ./tests/unit/src
     - Data for unit test is in ./tests/events
-    - CI will check on branch `main` or pull request to make sure unit test is satisfied
+    - CI checks on `main` branch or pull request to make sure unit test is satisfied
-    - All unit test files will be checked during linting
+    - All unit test files will be checked during the linting
 - Pipeline
     - Pipeline will run on any commit on `main` branch or pull requests
     - 3 stages include
         - test: test the code and linting
         - build: the code will be packaged as Docker Image that push to AWS ECR
-        - deploy: A terraform script will run through plan and apply, if pipeline triggered by pull request, a plan will be placed in comment for review, apply will be run after pull request checking in to `main` branch
+        - deploy: A terraform script will run through plan and apply, if pipeline triggered by pull request, a output of plan will be placed in comment for review, apply will be run after pull request branch merges into `main` branch

 ## Infrastructure